seabatt/ai-readiness-assessment/replit.md

 ### Feature Specifications
 -   **ConnectedAppLogos component**: Displays logos with hover tooltips.
 Supports "prominent" mode with circular backgrounds, borders, and hover scale effects for emphasizing key integrations.
--   **V5 Assessment Results**: The primary/default assessment results experience (as of October 2025), offering API-grounded analysis and specific recommendations with a reorganized section order for clearer user flow.
+-   **V5 Assessment Results**: The active assessment results experience (as of October 2025), offering API-grounded analysis and specific recommendations with a reorganized section order for clearer user flow.
 Available at `/report/v5/[id]` route where `[id]` can be "new" (loads from sessionStorage) or a database UUID (loads from database).
-Share button copies current URL to clipboard for easy sharing of persisted assessments.
+Share button copies current URL to clipboard for easy sharing of persisted assessments. **Previous versions (V2-V4) archived** in `/archive/reports/` for reference.
--   **V4 Assessment Results**: Previous version, still available at `/report/v4/new` route.
-Currently identical to V5.
 -   **Email Gate Strategy**: After users complete the 3-step assessment, they are shown an email gate page with the message "We've identified X ways you can employ an AI Worker to deflect tickets immediately" and a button to "Unlock Full Assessment".
 The assessment is already saved to the database (with full analysis generated) but without email, making it durable across page refreshes.
 Users must enter their work email to unlock access, which updates the existing database record.
 This post-assessment email capture improves conversion by ensuring users are invested before requesting contact information.
 -   **Assessment Data**: Captures monthly tickets, ticket distribution, email, and additional context.
 Each completed assessment is persisted to PostgreSQL with a unique UUID for future retrieval and sharing with sales reps.
 -   **Workflow Steps Styling**: Collapsible "How it Works" section with updated number styling and toggle arrow positioned left of text.
 -   **Terminology**: This tool is called an "Assessment" (both the process and output).
 The deeper engagement that follows is the "Data Discovery and Blueprint" service.

+## Project Structure

+### Active Codebase
+-   `/src/app/` - Next.js app router pages (assessment flow, email gate, report v5)
+-   `/src/components/` - Reusable React components organized by feature area
+-   `/src/lib/` - Core business logic (engines, services, utilities)
+-   `/src/data/` - Static data files (AI workers, benchmarks, tools, use case mappings)
+-   `/public/` - Static assets (fonts, images) served directly

+### Archive
+The `/archive` directory contains deprecated code and assets preserved for reference:
+-   `/archive/reports/` - Previous report versions (v2, v3, v4) and legacy components
+-   `/archive/fonts/` - Duplicate font files removed from `src/components/font/`
+-   `/archive/documentation/` - Development artifacts, screenshots, planning documents (180+ files from October 2025 development)

+See `/archive/README.md` and subdirectory READMEs for detailed documentation of archived content and restoration instructions.

 ## External Dependencies
 -   **Image Domains**: